RNA-FRETools/MASH-FRET/docs/histogram-analysis/workflow.md

 To build the histogram:

 {: .procedure }
-1. Select a data type in the
+1. Select the data to work with in the
    [Data list](panels/panel-histogram-and-plot.html#data-list)

 1. Set parameters: